huggingface/blog/deepspeed-to-fsdp-and-back.md

 ---
-title: "From DeepSpeed to FSDP and Back Again"
+title: "From DeepSpeed to FSDP and Back Again with Hugging Face Accelerate"
 authors:
 - user: mirinflim
-- user: rganti
 - user: muellerzr
 - user: stas00
 ---

-# From DeepSpeed to FSDP and Back Again: How Interchangeable are the Frameworks?
+# From DeepSpeed to FSDP and Back Again With Hugging Face Accelerate: How Interchangeable Are They?

 There are two popular implementations of the [Zero Redundancy Optimizer (ZeRO)](https://arxiv.org/abs/1910.02054) algorithm in the community, one from [Microsoft (DeepSpeed)](https://github.com/microsoft/DeepSpeed) and the other from [PyTorch Fully Sharded Data Parallelism, (FSDP)](https://pytorch.org/docs/stable/fsdp.html).
 [Hugging Face Accelerate](https://github.com/huggingface/accelerate) exposes both